google/highway/g3doc/quick_reference.md

 ## Vector and descriptor types

-Highway vectors consist of one or more 'lanes' of the same built-in type `T = uint##_t, int##_t` for `## = 8, 16, 32, 64`, plus `T = float##_t` for `## = 16,
+Highway vectors consist of one or more 'lanes' of the same built-in type `uint##_t, int##_t` for `## = 8, 16, 32, 64`, plus `float##_t` for `## = 16, 32,
-32, 64`.
+64`.

-`float16_t` is an IEEE binary16 half-float and only supports load, store, and conversion to/from `float32_t`. `float16_t` infinity or NaN have implementation-defined results.
+In Highway, `float16_t` (an IEEE binary16 half-float) only supports load, store, and conversion to/from `float32_t`; the behavior of `float16_t` infinity and NaN are implementation-defined due to ARMv7.

-Each vector has `N` lanes (a power of two, possibly unknown at compile time).

-Platforms such as x86 support multiple vector types, and other platforms require that vectors are built-in types.
-On RVV, vectors are sizeless and thus cannot be wrapped inside a class.
-The Highway API satisfies these constraints because it is designed around overloaded functions selected via a zero-sized tag parameter `d` of type `D = Simd<T, N>`.
-These are typically constructed using aliases:
+On RVV, vectors are sizeless and cannot be wrapped inside a class.
+The Highway API allows using built-in types as vectors because operations are expressed as overloaded functions.
+Instead of constructors, overloaded initialization functions such as `Set` take a zero-sized tag argument called `d` of type `D = Simd<T, N>` and return an actual vector of unspecified type.

+`T` is one of the lane types above, and may be retrieved via `TFromD<D>`.

+`N` is target-dependent and not directly user-specified.
+The actual lane count may not be known at compile time, but can be obtained via `Lanes(d)`.
+Use this value, which is potentially different from `N`, to increment loop counters etc.
+It is typically a power of two, but that is not guaranteed e.g. on SVE.

+`d` lvalues (a tag, NOT actual vector) are typically obtained using two aliases:

-*   `const HWY_FULL(T[, LMUL=1]) d;` chooses an `N` that results in a native vector for the current target.
+*   Most common: pass `HWY_FULL(T[, LMUL=1]) d;` as an argument to return a native vector.
+This is preferred because it fully utilizes vector lanes.

     For targets (e.g. RVV) that support register groups, the optional `LMUL` (1, 2, 4, 8) specifies the number of registers in the group.
 This effectively multiplies the lane count in each operation by `LMUL`.
 For mixed-precision code, `LMUL` must be at least the ratio of the sizes of the largest and smallest type. `LMUL > 1` is more efficient on single-issue machines, but larger values reduce the effective number of registers, which may cause the compiler to spill them to memory.

-*   `const HWY_CAPPED(T, N) d;` for up to `N` lanes.
+*   Less common: pass `HWY_CAPPED(T, N) d;` as an argument to return a vector which may be native width, but no more than `N` lanes have observable effects such as loading/storing to memory.
+This is less performance-portable because it may not use all available lanes.
+Note that the resulting lane count may also be less than `N`.

+    For targets (e.g. RVV) that have compile-time-unknown lane counts, such vectors incur additional runtime cost in `Load` etc.

+User-specified lane counts or tuples of vectors could cause spills on targets with fewer or smaller vectors.
+By contrast, Highway encourages vector-length agnostic code, which is more performance-portable.

+Given that lane counts are potentially compile-time-unknown, storage for vectors should be dynamically allocated, e.g. via `AllocateAligned(Lanes(d))`.
+For applications that require a compile-time estimate, `MaxLanes(d)` returns the `N` from `Simd<T, N>`, which is NOT necessarily the actual lane count.
+This is DISCOURAGED because it is not guaranteed to be an upper bound (RVV vectors may be very large) and some compilers are not able to interpret it as constexpr.

-For mixed-precision code (e.g. `uint8_t` lanes promoted to `float`), descriptors for the smaller types must be obtained from those of the larger type (e.g. via `Rebind<uint8_t, HWY_FULL(float)>`).
+For mixed-precision code (e.g. `uint8_t` lanes promoted to `float`), tags for the smaller types must be obtained from those of the larger type (e.g. via `Rebind<uint8_t, HWY_FULL(float)>`).

-The type `T` may be accessed as `TFromD<D>`.
-There are three possibilities for the template parameter `N`:

-1. Equal to the hardware vector width, e.g. when using `HWY_FULL(T)` on a target with compile-time constant vectors.

-1. Less than the hardware vector width.
-This is the result of a compile-time decision by the user, i.e. using `HWY_CAPPED(T, N)` to limit the number of lanes, even when the hardware vector width could be greater.

-1. Unrelated to the hardware vector width, e.g. when the hardware vector width is not known at compile-time and may be very large.

-In all cases, `Lanes(d)` returns the actual number of lanes, i.e. the amount by which to advance loop counters. `MaxLanes(d)` returns the `N` from `Simd<T, N>`, which is NOT necessarily the actual vector size (see above) and some compilers are not able to interpret it as constexpr.
-Instead of `MaxLanes`, prefer to use alternatives, e.g. `Rebind` or `aligned_allocator.h` for dynamic allocation of `Lanes(d)` elements.

-Highway is designed to map a vector variable to a (possibly partial) hardware register or register group.
-By discouraging user-specified `N` and tuples of vector variables, we improve performance portability (e.g. by reducing spills to memory for platforms that have smaller vectors than the developer expected).

-To construct vectors, call factory functions (see "Initialization" below) with a tag parameter `d`.
+## Using unspecified vector types

-Local variables typically use auto for type deduction.
-For some generic functions, a template argument `V` is sufficient: `template<class V> V Squared(V
-v) { return v * v; }`.
-In general, functions have a `D` template argument and can return vectors of type `Vec<D>`.
+Because vector types are unspecified, local vector variables are typically defined using `auto` for type deduction.
+A template argument `V` suffices for simple generic functions: `template<class V> V Squared(V v) { return v * v; }`.

-Note that Highway functions reside in `hwy::HWY_NAMESPACE`, whereas user-defined functions reside in `project::[nested]::HWY_NAMESPACE`.
-Highway functions generally take either a `Simd` or vector argument.
-For targets where vectors are defined in namespace `hwy`, the functions will be found via Argument-Dependent Lookup.
-However, this does not work for function templates, and RVV and SVE both use builtin vectors.
-Thus we recommend a `using hwy::HWY_NAMESPACE;` directive inside `project::[nested]::HWY_NAMESPACE`.
+Many functions will need a `D` template argument in order to initialize any constants.
+They can use a separate `V` template argument for vectors, or use `Vec<D>`, or where an lvalue `d` is available, `decltype(Zero(d))`.
+Using such aliases instead of auto may improve readability of mixed-type code.
+They can also be used for member variables, which are discouraged because compilers often have difficulty mapping them to registers.

 ## Operations